For janitorial teams

 Free janitorial checklist template

-Use this janitorial checklist template to standardize the work that happens on site.
+Use this janitorial checklist template as a janitorial checklist sample to standardize the work that happens on site.
 It helps cleaners see which areas need attention, which supplies should be restocked, and what a supervisor should review before the job is marked complete.

 Copy it into Excel, Google Sheets, Google Docs, Notion, a printed form, or a team message.
 Adjust the rooms, tasks, and frequency for each building.